-This is a very hot topic at the moment and you can watch my video in Italian as part of Diritto al Digitale and read the article in English below
+It is a hot topic at the moment, and you can watch my video in Italian as part of Diritto al Digitale and read the article in English below

 Images are not always biometric data

-A frequent question that I have been asked during the last months is whether images are biometric data.
-As most of the questions, we as lawyers usually respond
+A frequent question is whether images are biometric data.
+As with most of the problems, we as lawyers usually respond

 Indeed, the definition of biometric data is not 100% clear as it provides that they are